Enterprise resource planning (ERP) is the secret to the most successful ecommerce brands.

 Shopify integrates with top ERP software, including:

-For example, a Shopify store can install the NetSuite connector and transfer data to NetSuite.
+For example, a Shopify store can install the NetSuite ERP Shopify App and transfer data to NetSuite.
 Then a NetSuite implementation team or NetSuite certified partner can add customization to the NetSuite implementation.

 ERP system integration best practices

-Whether it’s your first ERP integration or your 15th, keep the following best practices in mind.
+Whether it’s your 1st ERP integration or your 15th, keep the following best practices in mind.

 Have an integration plan in place